subsquid/docs/docs/subsquid-network/participate/gateway.md

 3. Run gateways in parallel, balancing traffic between the instances.

 If you plan to automate running your gateway instances, you may find [this helm chart](https://github.com/subsquid/query-gateway/tree/master/chart) useful.

+## Troubleshooting

+#### What are the consequences of losing my key file / getting it stolen? {#key-loss}

+If you lose your key file you won't be able to run your gateway until you get a new one and register it.

+If your key file get stolen the perpetrator will be able to cause connectivity issues for your gateway, effectively causing a downtime.

+If any of that happens, unregister your gateway (on the ["Gateways" tab of network.subsquid.io](https://network.subsquid.io/gateways)), then generate a new key file and register the new gateway peer ID.